prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <p>Defines the identifier that uniquely identifies the Alertmanager cluster.
 You should only set it when the Alertmanager cluster includes Alertmanager instances which are external to this Alertmanager resource.
-In practice, the addressed of the external instances are provided via the <code>.spec.additionalPeers</code> field.</p>
+In practice, the addresses of the external instances are provided via the <code>.spec.additionalPeers</code> field.</p>
 </td>
 </tr>
 <tr>